 As the saga continues…

 I am still, ever so slowly, pushing my way through the curriculum.
-After my pretty impressive code streak early on in the race, I hit a few ‘bumps in the road of life’ that have significantly slowed my progress.
+After my pretty impressive code streak early on in the race, I hit a few ‘bumps in the road of life’ that has significantly slowed my progress.
 Yet, despite those bumps, my love of learning and love of code continues.
 My progress through the course may have slowed down, but I am still coding every day and enjoying the learning process.

 During the last few months, despite the crawling pace through the LearnCo curriculum, I have managed to work my way through a couple of in-depth, Rails coding courses, through Udemy that I had previously purchased but hadn’t gotten around to working on yet.
 As well, as making progress through other coding platforms like Treehouse and SoloLearn, which may not seem all that productive in the grand scheme of things, but for me, they are life savers for squeezing in free moments throughout the day to code.